 Skip to main content

-Installing Extism
+Extism CLI

 The following instructions will walk you through how to install the Extism CLI, and then the installation of the shared library which a Host SDK will look for automatically.